As women get older it is very difficult to control their diabetes!

 For more great Health and Nutrition Tips refer to the website positivehealthwellness.com.

-Losing even 10 to 20 pounds can help you control your blood glucose levels more easily, as well as improve your circulation, blood pressure, and heart health.
+Losing even ten to twenty pounds can help you control your blood glucose levels more easily, as well as improve your circulation, blood pressure, and heart health.

 Increasing your level of physical activity can help with all of these goals, and it’s good for your diabetes control and heart health even if you don’t lose weight.